Healthdirect Free Australian health advice you can count on.

 Breast cancer

-A mammogram is recommended every 2 years for women at lower risk from breast cancer.
+A screening mammogram is recommended every 2 years for females in their 60s at lower risk from breast cancer.

-Women at higher risk may have an individual program developed by their doctor.
+Females at higher risk of breast cancer may have an individual program developed by their doctor.

 You should be familiar with the look and feel of your breasts and should see your doctor straight away if you see or feel any unusual changes.